-- Physical object IDs are used - in the following kernels as data identifiers: - " SPKs -- to identify object and center of motion - " text PCKs -- in keywords associated with a body - " IKs -- in keywords associated with instrument/detector - " FKs -- to specify the center for computing LT correction, and to identify the body in PCK-based frames - " SCLKs -- normally the SCLK ID used in keywords is the negative of the spacecraft's ID - in the following APIs as input and/or output arguments: - " Older SPK routines -- SPKEZ, SPKEZP, SPKGEO, ... - " Older derived geometry routines -- ET2LST, ... - " Older PCK routines -- BODVAR, BODMAT, ... - " IK routines -- GETFOV, indirectly in GPOOL, ... - " SCLK routines -- SCE2C, SCT2E, ...
+Physical object IDs are used:

+- in kernels as data identifiers: - " SPKs -- to identify a body and its center of motion - " text PCKs -- in keywords associated with a body - " IKs -- in keywords associated with instrument/detector - " FKs -- to specify the center for computing LT correction, and to identify the body in PCK-based frames - " FKs -- to identify target and observer in dynamic frames specifications - " SCLKs -- normally the SCLK ID used in keywords is the negative of the spacecraft's ID (thus a positive integer) - " ... and more...